 Among all options, survey respondents gave the lowest importance to digital health passports, interoperable and accepted across carriers and ports of entry.
 Several airlines and nations have adopted different protocols, but there is no widely accepted standard.
 This is not a barrier to domestic travel, which accounts for about 68% of respondents’ spend.
 Interoperable digital health passports have a larger role to play to enable overseas business travel at scale, by reducing or eliminating the need for quarantine on arrival.
 The easing of entry restrictions was among respondents’ top four triggers for increased travel.

 Looking ahead, companies also see several factors potentially slowing corporate travel’s return.
 Persistent travel restrictions could create the most drag (figure 2).
-While the CDC has cleared vaccinated people to travel freely within the United States, the organization expresses higher concern regarding international trips.3 And more demanding, and sometimes unpredictable, entry requirements across countries and regions further complicate cross-border trips.
+While the CDC has cleared vaccinated people to travel freely within the United States, the organisation expresses higher concern regarding international trips.3 And more demanding, and sometimes unpredictable, entry requirements across countries and regions further complicate cross-border trips.

 Beyond public health requirements, employee discomfort with travel, as well as clients’ discomfort with in-person interaction, could slow travel’s return.
 Additional external drag factors include the continued delay or cancellation of industry events, as well as higher airfares and hotel room rates.